Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 	- The adjusted R Squared value was greater with 0.34 so more of the dependent variable is explained by changes in the independent variables.
 	- The skew was closer to 0, so the data is more symmetric.
 	- The Durbin-Watson measurement is closer to 2, so the data has less heteroskedasticity.
+The regression results selected are saved into the picture 'OLS_reg_results'.

+The linear regression model looks like:
+'''
-The linear regression model looks like: ln(y) = b0 - b1(x1) - b2(x2) - b3(ln(x3))
+ln(y) = b0 - b1(x1) - b2(x2) - b3(ln(x3))
+'''
 with b0 to b3 being the regression coefficients, y = the number of bikes x1 = empty bike slots x2 = number of parks x3 = number of playgrounds
+Solving for y:
+'''
-Solving for y: y = [exp(b0 - b1(x1) - b2(x2))]/(x3^b3)
+y = [exp(b0 - b1(x1) - b2(x2))]/(x3^b3)
+'''
 So the function takes on a Poisson GLM.
 The negative coefficients mean that as the variables increase, the number of free bikes available decreases.

+The logistic regression is transformed into a classification model to determine if the variables gathered can be used to identify if a park is in the vicinity.
+This is because the highest count in categories was 'Park', so instead of looking at the number of bikes in the regression model, a new column can be changed into a boolean to determine if a location is a park or not.
 In the logit classification model, the LLR p-value approaches zero, so including all the variables improves model fit, compared to the intercept-only null model.
 All the p-values are below the confidence interval of 0.05 and are statistically significant.
+The variables are empty_slots, free_bikes, review_count, rating, and distance, with rating being the only positive coefficient.
 The Pseudo R Squared value of 0.008 is low, which indicates the likelihood of a fitted model to be low.

-The logistic regression is transformed into a classification model to determine if the variables gathered can be used to identify if a park is in the vicinity.
+The results were saved into the picture 'MNLogit_reg_results'.

 ## Challenges
 Initially constructing the classes to extract the data using an API request proved difficult but ended up working in the end.